JozanLeClerc/dwm/README.md

 ## Patches

+Patches list to come:

+-
+-
+-
+-

 My own autostart script can be found under my [dotfiles](https://github.com/JozanLeClerc/dotfiles) repository.
 It should be placed in `~/.dwm` directory.